Tropical Garden Society of Sydney

 The Tropical Garden Society of Sydney has the goal of fostering interest in growing tropical plants in a subtropical climate.
 It aims to educate and share information through expert presentations.
 It also provides access to plants that are not readily available in Sydney.
 Regular meetings are held in a central location and have a friendly, informal and non-competitive atmosphere.
 New members are very welcome.

-Our next meeting is scheduled for 7:30 pm Tuesday 22nd July
+Our next meeting is scheduled for 7:30 pm Tuesday 23rd June online on Teams.

-In June & August there will be Zoom meetings only
+In June & August there will be online meetings only

 For the other months, meetings are planned to be held at: